-Tasks and responsibilities: Greet visitors at the front door of the home; provide a short introduction of the home's history and answer basic questions.
-Operate the gift shop cash register.
+Tasks and responsibilities: Greet visitors at the front door of the home, provide a short introduction of the home’s history, and answer basic questions.
+Volunteers will operate the gift shop cash register.
 Follow procedures for opening and closing the home.
 A docent manual with history and procedures will be provided to the volunteer.

-Expectations regarding number of hours and times: As needed during regular hours of operation (Tuesday–Saturday, 10 am to 5 pm).
-Attendants are generally asked to commit to at least 24 hours of volunteering within a year after completing training.
+Expectations regarding number of hours and times: As needed during regular hours of operation (Tuesday–Saturday, 10 a.m. to 5 p.m.).
+Attendants are generally asked to commit to at least twenty-four hours of volunteering within a year after completing training.

 Qualifications: Must complete a four-hour docent training provided by the site.
 Must have good communication skills and be friendly to the public.
 Must be able to climb stairs.

 Position benefits: Increase your knowledge of Oklahoma and Cherokee history.
 Be a part of your community and share your enthusiasm.
 Gain professional development experience in the fields of education and history.
 Meet new people and interact with the public.